 The backup bed

 The pros might seem to outweigh the cons on paper, but emotionally I think the downside of not feeling connected at night carries a huge amount of weight.

 And that’s why I think it’s probably best to never give up on the idea of sharing the same bed again.
 So we’re going to try not to let it become the new normal forever.
 Try to fall asleep together as often as possible.

 After all, the second bedroom can be a backup plan.
 Even if you resort to the backup plan every night, it just feels right to always have in mind that one day you’ll sleep together normally again.

-So I’d love to hear your opinion in the comments below.
 Do you sleep separately and find it works for you?
 Are you thinking about doing it, but just aren’t sure?
 Let me know what your thoughts are on this unusual way to sleep better.